platform review

 With the strange disappearance of Laura, two colleagues, her older boyfriend, Rafael, and Ezequiel, learn of their recent discoveries, which may help…

-Emerging in the late 20th century, a film movement known as the Hong Kong New Wave enchanted and revolutionized the realm of filmmaking globally…
+Emerging in the late 20th century, a film movement known as the Hong Kong New Wave, originating from the bustling neon streets of Hong Kong, while captivating global audiences…

 Film theory is the academic discipline that explores the nature, essence, and impact of cinema, questioning their narrative structures, cultural contexts, and psychological…